moderneinc/mass-ingest-example/1-quickstart/README.md

 Single container deployment for ingesting repositories into Moderne.

-**Best for:** < 1,000 repositories, development, testing, and learning how mass-ingest works.
+**Best for:**
+- Proof of concept deployments
+- Development of the mass-ingest scripts
+- Learning how mass-ingest works
+- Simple use cases with small repository counts (<1,000 repos)

 ## Overview